authwit/book-NigerianBizOpsBlueprint/book.md

 UAE businesses often have what I call ``trading DNA''—a natural understanding of import/export dynamics and cross-cultural trade.

-Key considerations for UAE entrepreneurs:
+Key considerations for UAE-based entrepreneurs:

 \begin{enumerate}
     \item \textbf{Trade Documentation}